 It’s a testament to SRM to see its power meters ridden in the conditions of the Cape Epic

-It’s quite astounding how many top teams were on SRAM’s single-ring, 11-speed XX1 groupset.
-Lakata's 10-42t cassette is matched with a 34t chainring, a little smaller than what he rode with last year and what Kulhavy won on this year.
+It’s quite astounding how many top teams are on SRAM’s single-ring, 11-speed XX1 groupset.
+Lakata’s 10-42t cassette is matched with a 34t chainring, a little smaller than what he rode with last year and what Kulhavy is riding this year.
 When we asked about his chainring choice, Lakata joked: “I’m getting old.”